-rin hen marketers speak about "engaging" an industry, they are refer- ag to creating an interest or within the industry out a product, service, etc.
+ri out "engaging" an industry, they are referst or within the industry

-a. clientele
+a. . clientele

-b. buzz
+b . buzz

-c. stupor
+c. . stupor

-ne process of gathering, recording and analyzing of data about cus- ners, competitors and the market is called market
+- recording and analyzing of data about cuse market is called market

-a) 1 review
+a) review

-b) 1 replay
+b) replay

-c) 1 research
+c) research

-14. W € e plan to this product in the Spring of 2013.
+14. W e plan to this product in the Spring of 2013.

-a)] lunch
+a) lunch

-b) l launch
+b) launch

-c)] lynch
+c) lynch

-n doing an of consumer trends in cellular markets ch as Canada.
+m doing an ich as Canada. of consumer trends in cellular markets

-a) a analysis
+a) analysis

-b) a analyze
+b) analyze

-c) a analytics
+c) analytics